 My love for horses and all animals began at a young age.
 As an adult, I began riding horses more frequently, and fell in love with the sport as well as all it taught me.
 Outside of horseback-riding, I love being outdoors more generally, doing things such as backpacking, camping, and hiking.
 I also love taking my dog Sasha on these adventures.

 I specialize in Cognitive Behavioral Therapy and am also fully trained in Dialectical Behavior Therapy.

 I now specialize in treating all forms of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
 My subspecialty is working with those with borderline personality disorder who may self-injure or feel suicidal.

-I have received the designation of Certified Eating Disorder Specialist (CEDS), awarded by the Internationa Association of Eating Disorder Porfessionals (IAEDP).
-Furthermore, I have been certified in the Equine Growth and Learning Association's (EAGALA) Equine Assisted Psychotherapy since November of 2015.
+I received the designation of Certified Eating Disorder Specialist (CEDS), awarded by the International Association of Eating Disorder Professionals (IAEDP).
+Furthermore, I have been certified in the Equine Growth and Learning Association's (EAGALA) Equine Assisted Psychotherapy.